lll9p/XRD_reporter/README.md

 # XRD reporter
-Program to turn TOPAS result to report.
+Program to turn TOPAS result to report, convert xps to image and paste to en excel file.
 Requirements:
 tkinter for GUI
 openpyxl for export to excel xlsx